xzebin775/Fed_differential_privacy/README.md

 # Federated_duchi
-This is a project for repoducint LDP-FL
+This is a project for using local differential privacy to protect the privacy during the training of federted learning